Hitting Publish to push your post out to wherever it lives on the Internet is far from the final act of blogging.

 7. Write a Few Personal Messages

-If you use popular blogging software such as Blogger or WordPress, you already know how easy it is to integrate RSS and auto-notify email messages to your blog’s registered subscribers so they know about new content when you post it.
+If you use popular blogging software such as WordPress, you already know how easy it is to integrate RSS and auto-notify email messages to your blog’s registered subscribers so they know about new content when you post it.

 That’s personalized, but it’s not personal.